 According to local news and twitter, the lockdown has been lifted after 2 hours and the suspects are in custody!

-Anonymous asked: I'm 21 and is their any groups or clubs for us young adults?
+Anonymous said: I'm 21 and is their any groups or clubs for us young adults?
 Since I'm to old to join the pathfinders lol

 Hi, Anon!
 For the purpose of simplicity, I’m gonna assume you’re talking about Adventist groups/clubs :P.

 In direct answer to your question, I don’t think there really is much outside of Adventist Youth, which is sorta the official Adventist thing after Pathfinders.
 I think.
 Though I’m sure there’s other non-official stuff floating around.
 You might find that some public schools in your area have an Adventist club or some such, but if you feel you’ve outgrown Pathfinders, you might feel a little outta place there.
 Unless you find something at a community college or nearby state college or university.
 A number of them have an Adventist Campus Ministries organization, though it’s not centralized and I’m half-certain it’s unofficial.
 You might find one in your area. :)

 On that note though, many churches around colleges (Adventist or not) will have, in Yvonne’s words, “unofficially official” young adult groups.
 Even if you’re not in college, you can generally find one around.

 On the other hand, there really is no real age limit for Pathfinders.
 Sure, there’s a minimum age bar for each badge level, but the higher ranks don’t have a prerequisite rank.
 In my home church growing up, the pathfinder group was run by two people who themselves were working from the ground up.
 Alternatively, you could even look around to nearby Adventist churches and see if there’s an opening to lead a Pathfinders group.

 Anyways, I hope this helps.
 God bless, Anon. :)